 At Taman Ismail Marzuki you’ll find galleries like Cipta II and Cipta III.
 Cipta II Gallery is an exhibition space that is slightly larger than Cipta III Gallery.
 Both galleries can be used for exhibitions of painting and sculptures, discussions and seminars, and screenings of short films.
 This building can accommodate approximately 80 paintings and 20 sculptures and equipped with air conditioning, special lighting, sound and panels that can be moved around.
 In addition you will also find a used book store near Cipta III Galery.
 A new Grand Theatre was also built with the latest models and adopts the style of one of the traditional houses in Indonesia.
 In this area there are also many small comfortable restaurants that sell food with reasonable prices.

-From Tanah Abang: Go to Platform 3/5 and take the Yellow Line heading to Manggarai.
-Change your route and go to Platform 3/5 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Cikini Station.
-Take a 13-minute walk to the northwest.
+From Tanah Abang go to platform 3 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai, go to platform 3/5 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Cikini and take a 13-minute walk to the northwest.

-From Sudirman: Go to Platform 2 and take the Yellow Line heading to Manggarai.
-Change your route and go to Platform 3/5 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Cikini Station.
-Take a 13-minute walk to the northwest.
+From Sudirman go to platform 2 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai, go to platform 3/5 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Cikini and take a 13-minute walk to the northwest.

 For a map illustration, click here, or see the map below.